KryptonBD/IT-Logger/README.md

 # IT Logger React App

-> Simple React CRUD app to track IT Department issues, Used JSON-Server to mock a backend
+> Simple React CRUD app to track IT Department issues, Used JSON-Server to mock a backend.
+Used Redux for state management
-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Usage